harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 export default css
 ```

-In one small component we can see that it's making 4 subsequent HTTP request, assuming our the child requests don't have their own modules to import.
+You can see how the above allows the Hot Module Replacement to work efficiently.
+When you have a module that is changed,
+say the styles within a component, instead of reloading the entire component tree, only the style module needs to be replaced.

-This is where Vite slows down, imagine hundreds of HTTP requests which rely on other HTTP requests.
-Fortunately,
+You can also imagine with the above, where Vite slows down.
+Imagine hundreds of HTTP requests which rely on nested HTTP requests, recursively.
-there are optimisation to avoid this situation after the first load.
-The server will response with a 304 Unmodified HTTP response for modules which haven't
+Fortunately, there are optimisation to avoid this situation after the first load.
+The server will return a 304
- changed, meaning they used the cache version, loading instantly.

-It also only loads files that are needed to show on the route you've visited, allowing it to scale to any app size.
+Unmodified HTTP Status code for modules which haven't changed, meaning they will use the browser's cached version of the file.

+Vite scales well for any app size because it only needs to request the modules for the route you're on.

 ## Summary

 While I haven't touched on a lot of the complexities of Vite and Webpack, I've tried to show you the main difference, how
 bundling and no-bundling look in action.

-Hopefully you've seen why Vite does is really promising.
+Hopefully you've seen why Vite is promising alternative.
 There is so much potential in the ecosystem at the moment, watch this space, given 12-months we could see an explosion of Vite related projects.

 If you want to find out more about Vite, I'd watch Evan's talk on [Vite & VitePress](https://www.youtube.com/watch?v=xXrhg26VCSc&).